Should We All Be Switching to Organic Period Products?

 Fragrances

 Fragranced period products are common and include synthetic scents and VOCs.
 These are thought to disrupt hormones, but more research is needed to compare chemical levels in scented vs unscented products.
-Just two studies focused on fragrance chemicals in period products, with one finding high levels of hexyl cinnamal in liners.
+Just two studies focused on fragrance chemicals in period products, with one finding high levels of hexyl cinnamal in liners.15

 Bisphenols

 Environmental phenols like BPA and BPF are chemicals found in plastics and resins.
 They can leach into products and have been linked to multiple health concerns, including hormonal disruption.
-One study detected BPA in 92% of tampons, 69% of liners and 72% of pads tested, with pads showing the highest levels.
+One study detected BPA in 92% of tampons, 69% of liners and 72% of pads tested, with pads showing the highest levels.13

-We need more research – not just on the chemicals inside period products, but how they interact with the body and how much is actually absorbed.
+The key takeaway from this review?
+We need more research – not just on the chemicals inside period products but on how they interact with the body and how much is actually absorbed.

 What About Heavy Metals?